ecoacoustics/website/content/resources/registry/_index.md

 This is a collection of acoustic event recognisers that we know of.

 Do you have something to add to this list?
-Contribute here {todo}
+Contribute [here](contribute).